brandur/sorg/content/articles/go-worker-pool.md

 (implemented in Go with a channel).
 Work stays in a queue until a worker finishes up its current task and pulls a new one off.

-Traditionally, thread pools have been useful to ammortizing the costs of spinning up new threads.
+Traditionally, thread pools have been useful to amortizing the costs of spinning up new threads.
 Goroutines are lightweight enough that that's not a problem in Go, but a worker pool can still be useful in controlling the number of concurrently running tasks, especially when those tasks are accessing